BSteffaniak/lazyaws/docs/Custom_Command_Keybindings.md

 # Custom Command Keybindings

-You can add custom command keybindings in your config.yml (accessible by pressing 'o' on the status panel from within lazygit) like so:
+You can add custom command keybindings in your config.yml (accessible by pressing 'o' on the status panel from within lazyaws) like so:

 ```yml
 customCommands: